 Who was involved?

 |Barwon Health||St John of God Bendigo Hospital|

 |Central Gippsland Health Service (Sale)||South West Healthcare Group (Warrnambool)|

 |Kilmore and District Hospital||Wimmera Health Care Group (Horsham)|

 Our Partnering in healthcare framework and self-assessment tool will help services involve women and their families, respond to their needs and expectations and deliver care that is safe, woman-centred, equitable and effective.

 The Victoria’s Mothers, Babies and Children report from the Consultative Council on Obstetric and Paediatric Mortality and Morbidity (CCOPMM), provides access to comprehensive data on all maternal, perinatal and paediatric mortality and morbidity, including stillbirth.

-The Victorian Perinatal services performance indicators report provides benchmarking data on a range of clinical indicators, including smoking cessation and detection of fetal growth restriction.
+The Victorian Perinatal services performance indicators report provides benchmarking data on a range of clinical indicators, including the rate of 3rd and 4th degree perineal tears.

 Last updated 17 Feb 2021

 Last updated 25 Jun 2019